samibaig17/studentbaithak/README.md

 Features That are Build From Scratch in this Website:

-Admin Login Access
+Admin Login Access,
-Authentication System
+Authentication System,
-Image Uploader
+Image Uploader,
-Add Post
+Add Post,
-Edit Post
+Edit Post,
-Reading and Writing Blog Post From MYSQL Database Deleting Post from the Website.
+Reading and Writing Blog Post From MYSQL Database, Deleting Post from the Website.